 Link to course registration at MF Norwegian School of Theology, Religion and Society (deadline December 15th and June 15th).
 The procedure is similar to the one described in Norwegian here (for the introductory courses).

-To identify the proper course registration for each seminar, note the title after "COURSE REGISTRATION" under the relevant seminars in the calendar below, or on the dedicated page for the seminar in question, then follow the link.
-When you register for a course, please state which seminar(s) you intend to follow.
+To identify the course codes ("emner") available for each seminar, note the title after "COURSE REGISTRATION" under the relevant seminars in the calendar below, or on the dedicated page for the seminar in question.
+When you register, please state which seminar(s) you intend to follow.

 See also our introductory courses (in Norwegian).

 There are currently 6 formally defined subjects or course codes (“emner”) for course registration.
 Each course code has two levels (2 x 15 ECTS).
 They are:

 The following subjects will be added in 2021:

 Chinese and East Asian Philology (Bachelor / Master)

-More information about each course code is found at the course registration page.
+More information about each course code is found at the MF course registration page.
 Choose Bachelor or Master according to the level of your current study program (if you are enrolled in a Masters program or if you have completed a Masters degree, you can choose the code for “Master”; otherwise, choose the code for “Bachelor”).